What do the following organizations have in common: Target, New York Times, Wall Street Journal, Facebook and Twitter?

 Doing an audit or review of your risks is great.
 Doing them once and never looking back is not.
 The threats and risks to having your customer data compromised is constantly changing and so should you.

 Work with your IT provider to implement regular testing and reviews of your systems and business processes to ensure you always following best practices and are prepared for any of the latest security threats you may face.

 Whether you are using a PC or Mac, make sure your device is up to date with any security patches pushed out by the operating system manufacturers.
 These are sent when a flaw in the program is found which will leave you open to risks from hackers and are updated regularly so you should have a process in place to ensure all machines are being updated.

 This should be done centrally by your IT provider on a set schedule and not left to the end user to decide when and what should be updated.

 These are just a few of the steps to follow to mitigate the risk and lower your chance of being targeted by hackers and insiders with malice in mind.
-Of course you should always have a plan to deal with a small business data breach should it occur, but by following a list of best practices and working with your IT provider to ensure everything is up to date the chances of you needing to use that plan will be minimized greatly.
+Of course you should always have a plan to deal with a data breach should it occur but by following a list of best practices and working with your IT provider to ensure everything is up to date the chances of you needing to use that plan will be minimized greatly.